Enel shifts focus to mature markets in new plan

-MILAN (Reuters) - Italy’s biggest utility Enel (ENEI.MI) said in its new plan it was shifting its focus to more mature markets like Italy, Spain and the U.S., stepping up a pledge to make its networks more digital.
+MILAN, Nov 21 (Reuters) - Italy’s biggest utility Enel said in its new plan it was shifting its focus to more mature markets like Italy, Spain and the U.S., stepping up a pledge to make its networks more digital.

 In its 2018-2020 business plan, announced on Tuesday, Enel confirmed most of the financial targets from its previous plan but raised its minimum dividend per share next year by 33 percent to 0.28 euros.